 All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt.

 With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.

+Any allocation of funds or property to other persons or organisations will be made in accordance with the established purposes of the organisation and not be influenced by the preference of the donor.
+The organisation will not pass a donation of money or property to other organisations, bodies or persons as a condition of a donation.

 Financial records